Konovalyuk Commission: Investigation and findings

 The commission summarized its findings in a report, issued in December 2008.
 It concluded that Ukraine exported a variety of assault weapons, such as tanks, BMP infantry fighting vehicles, BTR armoured personnel carriers, 2S7 Pion self-propelled artillery units, Grad multiple rocket launcher units, and Mil Mi-24 attack helicopters just prior to the onset of the South Ossetian war.
 The report also claims that some weapons exports were conducted in a manner detrimental to Ukraine's defence: a number of Buk missile system units sold to Georgia were taken off active duty, thus diminishing Ukraine's air defence capabilities.
 Furthermore, the report alleges widespread financial machinations involving weapons being sold for prices 3-5 times lower than the market value and payments not reaching Ukraine's budget.
-Additionally, the commission released a list of Ukrainian military specialists, thought to had been present in Georgia during the onset of the war.
+Additionally, the commission released a list of Ukrainian military specialists, thought to have been present in Georgia during the onset of the war.